 I’m sure the picture is familiar to you.

 Can’t blame you.

-But what makes greek style houses so charming and an endless source of inspiration when it comes to home decor?
-Is it the white against the blue, the simple life it evokes, the promise of a careless summer vacation by the sea?
+But what makes greek style houses so charming and an endless source of inspiration when it comes to home décor?
+Is it the white against the blue, the simple life it evokes, the promise of careless summer vacation by the sea?
 Is it the human scale, the sense of balance and the absolute respect to the landscape and nature?

+Suppose you went on an island-hopping trip to the Cyclades.
 You would soon find out that not all of the settlements look the same throughout the Cyclades.
 There are common features for sure but from one island to the other there are also differences and variations that will surprise pleasantly whoever visits them.
 Don’t assume that if you’ve seen one you’ve seen them all!